 Responding to gender-based harassment

-The University has a number of resources and steps to support staff who experience, witness or are concerned about gender-based harassment (or harassment from an external and/or unknown source).
+The University has a number of resources and steps to support staff who experience, witness or are concerned about gender-based harassment.